The consultation process

 Two-stage consultation: Notice of Intention and Notice of Proposal

 If we have to carry out a very large, or specific piece of work, to your block or estate that is not covered under an existing QLTA.
 We will carry out an individual tender just for this one works contract.
-Before procuring a contractor we will write to each leaseholder and Residents Tenants Association (if one exists) who may be affected by the contract to:
+Before procuring a contractor we will write to each leaseholder and Recognised Tenants Association (if one exists) who may be affected by the contract to:

 • describe the proposed works and why we think they are necessary